CraryPrimitiveMan/awesome-with-star/awesome/Fr0sT-Brutal_awesome-delphi.md

 * [DelphiBigNumberXLib](https://github.com/Xor-el/DelphiBigNumberXLib).
 Arbitrary Precision Library for Delphi with Support for Integer and Floating Point Computations.

 * [EmailValidationPascal](https://github.com/Xor-el/EmailValidationPascal).
 Simple Class for Validating Email Address Syntax in Pascal/Delphi.

+* [FastMath](https://github.com/neslib/FastMath).
+Delphi math library that is optimized for fast performance (sometimes at the cost of not performing error checking or losing a little accuracy).
+It uses hand-optimized assembly code to achieve much better performance then the equivalent functions provided by the Delphi RTL.
+// *Floating-point, vector, matrix operations.*

 ## OS ##